gdm-settings/gdm-settings/README.md

 ## How to Install?

+### Flatpak
+This application is now available on [FlatHub](https://flathub.com).
+Just search for 'gdm settings' or 'login manager settings' in your software store and install it if FlatHub is correctly configured on your computer.
+If not, click [here](https://flatpak.org/setup) for instructions on how to setup Flatpak and FlatHub on your computer.

+**Note:** If available, it is recommended that you install distro-specific version of the app instead of this Flatpak.

 ### On Arch/Manjaro

 This app is available in the AUR as [gdm-settings](https://aur.archlinux.org/packages/gdm-settings) and [gdm-settings-git](https://aur.archlinux.org/packages/gdm-settings-git) (recommended).
 You can install it using your favorite AUR helper.
 For example,